softwaredev509/softwaredev509/README.md

 ## About Me
 Hello 👋 <br>
 Hey there!
 I'm Jeff Voltaire, a passionate software engineer who loves building cool stuff with code.<br>
-I'm always up for a coding adventure and.<br>
+I'm always up for a coding adventure and research.<br>

 🗃️ Working on multiple frontend and backend project using python and javascript<br>
 🎯 Learning DevOps